 My job is to take all that and make it easier for you.

-I’ve worked with artists, musicians, and writers.
+I’ve worked with artists, musicians, and writers all over the world.
 I understand creative stories, I know markets, I know how to steer the right signal to the right audience for the right response.